 2. Reliability and System Impact

 The reliability impact of continued operation of a facility will be determined based on a planning assessment and operational performance considerations.
-The end-of-life determination for a facility to be tested for reliability impact will be assessed by evaluating the impact on short and long term reliability with and without the facility in service.
+The end-of-life determination for a facility to be tested for reliability impact will be assessed by evaluating the impact on short term and long term reliability with and without the facility in service.
 The existing system with the facility removed will become the base case system for which all reliability tests will be performed.

 The primary four (4) reliability tests to be considered are: